Opera Company of Boston: Legacy

 Throughout its history an impressive roster of singers have performed with the Opera Company of Boston (OCB).
 Even from the beginning years at the Donnelly, Caldwell was able to attract first rate artists, most notably Beverly Sills and Joan Sutherland, to the company's roster.
 She also had an eye for emerging talent with singers like James Billings getting their start with the company.
-Other notable singers to have sung in OCB productions include Eunice Alberts, John Alexander, Richard Cassilly, Plácido Domingo, Donald Gramm, Marilyn Horne, Eva Likova, Elaine Malbin, Éva Marton, Sherrill Milnes, Magda Olivero, Renata Tebaldi, Norman Treigle, Shirley Verrett, Anja Silja, and Jon Vickers among many others.
+Other notable singers to have sung in OCB productions include Eunice Alberts, John Alexander, Andrea Bradford, Richard Cassilly, Plácido Domingo, Donald Gramm, Marilyn Horne, Eva Likova, Elaine Malbin, Éva Marton, Sherrill Milnes, Magda Olivero, Renata Tebaldi, Norman Treigle, Shirley Verrett, Anja Silja, and Jon Vickers among many others.

 Likewise, a number of notable people have worked on the staff of the company or have served in some other artistic capacity.
 Ralph Lyford served as the company's associate conductor for a number of years and Kent Nagano began his conducting career with the company.
 Laszlo J. Bonis served as its president (1967–1986), and Dar Williams worked as a stage manager for the company.
 Also many important designers worked with the company, including Rudolf Heinrich, Ming Cho Lee, Herbert Senn, Helen Pond, Gilbert Vaughn Hemsley Jr., and David Sharir.
 Ballet dancer Pat Colgate performed with the company on a number of occasions.
 Associate Director, Esquire Jauchem went on to found The Boston Repertory Theatre (with Sarah Caldwell's assistance) produce, direct and design opera, theater and television.

 During its 32-year history, the Opera Company of Boston gained international acclaim for its innovative programming.
 Under the leadership of Caldwell, the company staged the American premieres of such operas as Arnold Schoenberg's Moses und Aron, Sergei Prokofiev's War and Peace, Hector Berlioz' Les Troyens and Benvenuto Cellini, Luigi Nono's Intolleranza 1960, Alban Berg's Lulu, Roger Sessions' Montezuma, and Peter Maxwell Davies's Taverner to name just a few.